 - Considering refinancing to lower interest rates and therefore lowering interest expense

 - Using available cash to pay off more principal which will, in turn, make interest payments going forward smaller

-- Reducing opportunities for business fraud within the company, which can inflate costs of sales
+- Reducing opportunities for business fraud within the company, which can inflate the costs of sales

 4. Liabilities-assets ratio